delta-io/delta-sharing/PROTOCOL.md

 <td>Body</td>
 <td>

 A sequence of JSON strings delimited by newline.
-Each line is a JSON object defined in [API Response Format](#api-response-format).
+Each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-parquet).

 The response contains two lines:
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Protocol](#protocol) object.